RaunakGN2001/Google-Search-Clone/readme.md

 A Google search Clone made for fun.
-Only the Design, Search button doesn't work.
+Only the Design part.
+Search button doesn't work.